k3s-io/docs/docs/installation/packaged-components.md

 The AddOns for packaged components listed above, in addition to AddOns for any additional manifests placed in the `manifests` directory, can be disabled with the `--disable` flag.
 Disabled AddOns are actively uninstalled from the cluster, and the source files deleted from the `manifests` directory.

-For example, to disable traefik from being installed on a new cluster, or to uninstall it and remove the manifest from an existing cluster, you can start K3s with `--skip=traefik`.
+For example, to disable traefik from being installed on a new cluster, or to uninstall it and remove the manifest from an existing cluster, you can start K3s with `--disable=traefik`.
 Multiple items can be disabled by separating their names with commas, or by repeating the flag.

 ### Using .skip files